arkhangelsk/mobile-scriptlab/README.md

 This is one way to run your app — you can also build it directly from Android Studio or Xcode.

-## Step 3: Modify your app

-Now that you have successfully run the app, let's make changes!

-Open `App.tsx` in your text editor of choice and make some changes.
-When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).

-When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload:

-- **Android**: Press the `R` key twice or select **"Reload"** from the **Dev Menu**, accessed via `Ctrl` + `M` (Windows/Linux) or `Cmd ⌘` + `M` (macOS).
-- **iOS**: Press `R` in iOS Simulator.

-## Congratulations!

-You've successfully run and modified your React Native App.

-# Troubleshooting

-If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.